 *Students may qualify for the CCPG that waives the enrollment fee.
 Visit the Cypress College Financial Aid website to find information about and to apply for the California College Promise Grant (CCPG).

 Steps to Apply

 Apply to Cypress College.
-Click on “General Student Application.” **IMPORTANT** Make sure to select SUMMER AND FALL when completing the application.
+Click on “General Student Application.” **IMPORTANT** Make sure to select FALL when completing the application.
 After you have completed the application, a registration email will be sent to the email address you provided in the application.
 You will receive your student ID number in this email.
 Save your student identification number.
 You will need it!
 Also, check your email often!

 Apply to Disability Support Services (DSS). **IMPORTANT** You will need an electronic copy of your IEP, 504 Plan, or disability verification.
 Have it ready when you apply.
 Click on “Apply to DSS.”
 Complete the online application, upload your IEP, and click on submit.
 If you need assistance, view the How to Apply to DSS tutorial.
 If you need help from someone in person, visit DSS during office hours.
 After you submit your application/IEP, DSS will contact you via email (or phone) to schedule your new student appointment.
 Make sure to check your email often!

 Schedule and attend your new student appointment with DSS.
 During this appointment, you will meet with a counselor to discuss your IEP/504 (disability), talk about supports and services you may need, discuss your academic interests and classes, and complete an Academic Accommodation Plan.
 If you cannot make your appointment, make sure to reschedule it.
 You must complete your appointment to be registered with DSS and to participate in First Steps.